Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/before_end_of_transfer.md

 ---

-    title: Before the end of the transfer
+    title: "Before the end of the transfer"
-    linkTitle: Stage Before the end of the transfer
+    linkTitle: "Stage Before the end of the transfer"
     weight: 420

----
-If the user function manages file accessing, it must de-allocate the file.
+---If the user function manages file accessing, it must de-allocate the file.

 ### Fields to define